Nonlinear microtearing modes in MAST and their stochastic layer formation: Conclusions

-Analogously to the linear analysis, a nonlinear simulation scan in the electron collision frequency values is performed.
-Heat flux saturation at low heat flux is achieved at all the considered value of electron collision frequency.
-The heat flux driven by MTMs on this surface is negligible in the nonlinear simulation with the reference value of electron collision frequency as compared to the ETG driven heat flux, while it is an order of magnitude larger in nonlinear simulations with smaller electron collision frequency values.
+The heat flux driven by MTMs at $r/a=0.5$ is negligible in the nonlinear simulation with the reference value of electron collision frequency as compared to the ETG driven heat flux, but reducing $\nu_e$ by a factor of two results in $Q_e^\mathrm{MTM}$ rising by an order of magnitude, but still only to a level where $Q_e^\mathrm{MTM} < 0.5\,Q_e^\mathrm{ETG}$.
 A strong zonal $\phi$ and $A_\parallel$ is observed in all the nonlinear simulations.
-While the effect of zonal $\phi$ on the saturated level of heat flux is relatively weak, a much larger heat flux is obtained when the zonal $A_\parallel$ is removed from the nonlinear source term, thus pointing out the importance of zonal fields in the saturation mechanism of this MTM instability, supporting the result of Ref.~\cite{pueschel2020}.
+While the effect of zonal $\phi$ on the saturated level of heat flux is weak, a much larger heat flux is obtained when the zonal $A_\parallel$ is removed from the nonlinear source term, thus pointing out the importance of zonal fields in the saturation mechanism of this MTM instability in the considered MAST case.

 The MTM instability leads to the formation of magnetic islands at resonant surfaces.
 These magnetic islands can overlap if their width exceeds the radial separation between adjacent resonant surfaces, thus generating a layer of stochastic magnetic field lines.
-The effect of the stochastic layer formation and its radial extension on the heat flux is analysed in various nonlinear simulations.
-In the reference MAST case, the island widths are smaller than the minimum spacing between resonant surfaces and this is consistent with the saturation at low heat flux level.
-On the other hand, the heat flux increases by more than an order of magnitude when the value of the magnetic shear is doubled.
+The effect of the stochastic layer formation and its radial extent on the heat flux is analysed in various nonlinear simulations.
+In the reference MAST case at $r/a=0.5$, the island widths are smaller than the minimum spacing between resonant surfaces and this is consistent with the saturation at low heat flux level.
+On the other hand, the heat flux increases by more than an order of magnitude when the value of the magnetic shear at $r/a=0.5$ is doubled.
 In this case, the island width exceeds the radial spacing between rational surfaces and a radially extended stochastic layer forms.
-We note that, in addition to changing the rational surface spacing, the magnetic shear may also change the linear physics of MTMs, as shown in Ref.~\cite{patel2021}, and potentially change the width of magnetic islands.
-In addition, other unstable modes may also be affected by magnetic shear.
-Therefore, the heat flux dependence on the magnetic shear may be quite complicated and it may depend on the considered scenario.